bobbicodes/advent-2016/README.md

          id = #'[0-9]+'"))

   Each transaction performed by the bots is represented as a "handoff".
-  A handoff can involve any number of bots, a transmitter followed by one or more receivers.
+  A handoff is a messenger bot followed by one or more receiver bots.

   Let's use this parser to visualize this transaction: